Novartis challenges Pfizer with strong breast cancer drug data

 By Ben Hirschler

-Novartis' ribociclib works in a similar way to Ibrance and is set to be second to market in the category.
-It is expected to go on sale next year, ahead of Eli Lilly's rival abemaciclib.
+Novartis' ribociclib works in a similar way to Ibrance and is set to be second to market in the category, since it could go on sale next year, ahead of rivals like Eli Lilly's abemaciclib.

 The 44 percent reduction in progression-free survival seen with ribociclib, which is also known as LEE011, compared with a 42 percent fall reported in a comparable late-stage trial involving Ibrance.

-The news may prompt industry analysts to increase sales forecasts for the drug.
-Currently, consensus forecasts for ribociclib are $1 billion in 2021 against $5.8 billion for Ibrance.

-Alessandro Riva, head of cancer drug development at Novartis, told Reuters he believed the data showed that ribociclib was "at least as good" as Ibrance.
+"We need to be cautious about cross-trial comparisons but we can say LEE011 is at least as good," Alessandro Riva, head of cancer drug development at Novartis, told Reuters.

-Like Ibrance, ribociclib caused a decline in white blood cells.
+Like Ibrance, ribociclib caused higher levels of neutropenia, a decline in white blood cells.
 The Novartis drug was also associated with signals of potential liver and heart problems, although these issues were well managed.

 "The addition of ribociclib to letrozole does increase the rate of toxicity, but overall, if we evaluate the magnitude of clinical benefit, there is definitely a benefit to be gained from adding ribociclib," said Giuseppe Curigliano of the European Institute of Oncology.

-Patients on letrozole alone went a median 14.7 months before their disease progressed, while the median point was not reached in the ribociclib combination arm because so many of those patients remained healthy.
+Patients on letrozole alone went a median 14.7 months before their disease progressed, while the median point was not reached in the ribociclib combination arm at the data cut-off point because so many of those patients remained healthy.

 The number of deaths in the study was also too low to allow researchers to calculate an impact on overall survival.